cecilegltslmcs/conso_prod_energy/README.md

 ## General Info

-From the API of the Open Data Réseaux Energie (ODRé), data are collected with a kafka broker.
-These data are processing by a Spark job.
-Then, the data are storaged in a MongoDB database.
-Finally, a dashboard allows to visualise the data inside the database.
+From the API of the Open Data Réseaux Energie (ODRé), data are collected with a Kafka broker.
+This data is processed by a Spark application before being stored in a MongoDB database.
+Finally, a dashboard is used to visualize the data inside the database.
-All the microservices are containerized in Docker container.
+Initially, this dashboard was made using the Streamlit library.
+However, tools such as Streamlit are not suitable for Big Data problems.

+Therefore, a new version of the dashboard will be developed with Flask (associated with Dash and Plotly).
+This application has been developed in different microservices.
+This process can allow us to containerize each microservice in several Docker containers.

 ## Folder organisation